 - 1. During the game it is not possible to switch to any other mode. - 2.
 The game notation is clearly visible for the arbiter, with the restriction that not all moves need to be visible. - 3.
-The state of the device being in game mode is clearly visible for everyone. - 4.
-It is not allowed to go out of game mode by accident or deliberately, without notifying this to the player, his opponent or arbiter.
+The state of the device being in game mode is clearly visible for everyone.

+- 4. It is not allowed to go out of game mode by accident or deliberately, without notifying this to the player, his opponent or arbiter.
 This is also clearly visible to all parties. - 5.
 If the battery has low power this must be signaled.
 When this is signaled, the battery must hold out at least 8 hours to make it possible to notate a complete game. - 6.
 A minimum of 7 moves must be visible in a move list. - 7.
 Graphical input through a chess board with figurines is allowed. - 8.
 Scrolling through the move list is allowed, as is correcting of incorrect entered moves. - 9.
 A game finishes when a result is noted and both players signed the score sheet.
+Upon signing the score sheet each player shall enter a five-digit code for confirmation.
 The arbiter signature is optional. - 10.
 On entering moves: - a.
 It is allowed to enter an illegal move; - b.
 It is allowed to enter the clock time, draw offers and other abbreviation according to art.
-C.13; - c.
+C.13.
+Input of clock times should be possible using a figurine notation: - c.
 It is allowed to enter only moves of white or black during time trouble, art.
 8.4; - d.
 It is allowed to enter a dash for a move during time trouble, art.
 8.4; - e.
 The device is not allowed to correct or signaling illegal moves automatically; - f.
-If a stale mate or check mate is missed or an illegal move is made by the player, the device must be able to record following moves. - 11.
+If a stale mate or check mate is missed or an illegal move is made by the player, the device must be able to record following moves. - g.
+An automatic move counter should be available - 11.
 The device must be able to restart the notation in case of art.
 8.6.